amithbhat1/Approximate-MWM/README.md

 2) Drake - Hougardy's Approximation Algorithm which provides a good approximation to the exact solution to the MWM probem.

-The project has been tested to work in the Ubuntu Operating System - In Windows, some package errors occur.
+The project has been tested to work in the Ubuntu Operating System - in Windows, some package errors occur.
 Please run this project in a Linux environment.

 The code files are in the /src sub-folder, which also contains a Makefile.
 Detailed instructions to run those files are mentioned there.
 The references used for this